Congress, White House in tug-of-war over arms sales

 The lawmakers’ concerns were spelled out in an April 3 letter to Secretary of State Hillary Clinton.

-The letter, made available to Reuters, was signed by Lugar the Republican chairwoman of the House of Representatives’ Foreign Affairs Committee, Rep. Ileana Ros-Lehtinen, and that panel’s top Democrat, Rep. Howard Berman.
+The letter, made available to Reuters, was signed by Lugar; the Republican chairwoman of the House of Representatives’ Foreign Affairs Committee, Rep. Ileana Ros-Lehtinen; and that panel’s top Democrat, Representative Howard Berman.

 Senate Foreign Relations Committee Chairman John Kerry, a Democrat, was alone among lawmakers with the most say over arms sales because of their committee leadership roles not to sign the letter to Clinton.